The 2021 Annual Awards are now closed for applications - best of luck to those who applied. The Awards Gala will be held virtually on June 10th 2021.

 The President's Award is normally presented at an annual dinner in Toronto in June but will be held online for 2021 in a similar manner to 2020.

 Download Nomination Form (Nomination deadline March 31 2021)

-General Counsel Chapter AwardNomination deadline: March 30, 2018 The WLAO General Counsel Chapter Award, established in 2015, recognizes a member of the General Counsel Chapter for her leadership role and commitment to the success of women in law.
+General Counsel Chapter AwardNomination deadline: April 30, 2021 The WLAO General Counsel Chapter Award, established in 2015, recognizes a member of the General Counsel Chapter for her leadership role and commitment to the success of women in law.
 Awarded internally.
 The 2020 winner of the award was Cheryl Foy, Secretary and General Counsel, Ontario Tech University.
 The first presentation of this award was to Norie Campbell of the TD Bank Group in June 2015.
 The 2016 recipient of the award was Dorothy Quann of Xerox Canada.
 The recipient of the 2017 award was Doris Stamml, Chief General Counsel at Ernst & Young, the 2018 award was presented to Judy Naiberg, the VP, Legal & Business Affairs at Sony Music Entertainment Canada Inc., and the 2019 award was presented to Mary Martin, recently retired from Metrolinx.

-The Honourable Sandra Chapnik Women-in-Law AwardSubmissions deadline: April 30th of the current year The Honourable Sandra Chapnik Women-in-Law Award recognizes female law students who exemplify the drive and determination to achieve a law degree after having spent time in the workforce.
+The Honourable Sandra Chapnik Women-in-Law AwardSubmissions deadline: Deadline April 30, 2021 The Honourable Sandra Chapnik Women-in-Law Award recognizes female law students who exemplify the drive and determination to achieve a law degree after having spent time in the workforce.

 - Currently enrolled in an Ontario law school (include transcripts and a CV);